Flower Ave Garden Project: Gatekeeper

 If you live in the the LA area I recommend having dinner there!

 Alma has in interesting story.
 It was started via Kickstarter, a website dedicated to crowd-sourcing funds for almost anything you can imagine.
-They posted a video, and were able to raise the funds to open prednisone the restaurant.
+They posted a video, and were able to raise the funds to open the restaurant.
 Alma also has a strong community outreach program started by GM and co-owner Ashleigh Parsons.
 You can learn more about Alma’s unique story here:

 Kickstarting Success: Alma